-Tucked away in the mountains of Mexico’s beautiful Oaxaca region, San Jose del Pacifico is as quiet of a town as it gets.
+Tucked away in the mountains of the beautiful state of Oaxaca, San Jose del Pacifico is as chill of a village as it gets.
 It serves as a perfect stopping point for adventurous travelers that have made their way through northern Oaxaca’s incredibly diverse biomes and multitude of ruins.
 Or, for those that have started in southern Oaxaca, hopping from beach town to beach town looking for the perfect surf spot or diving spot.

 Ahh, San Jose del Pacifico.
 If you’re reading this right now, I can probably already guess your intentions.
 Yes, this is the magic mushroom capital of Mexico.
 Yes, it is easy as it gets to find mushrooms here and go on the trip of your life.
 How easy?
 Your hostel will probably sell them.
 The mini mercado across from the bus stop probably sells them.
 If you’re worried about figuring out how to get them, don’t be.
 You will get them.